-Office Hours:
+Office Hours

-I have an open door policy, and I am available to meet with you whenever my door is open; however, I have set aside time (listed on page 1 above) just for the purpose of meeting with 1L students.
+Since this class is primarily remote, I do not have the same "open door" office policy other professors may; however, I have set aside time (listed on page 1 above) just for the purpose of meeting with 1L students.
 Office hours are an open forum, and everyone is invited in groups.
+Do not plan to discuss personal items or anything you are not comfortable sharing with a group.
 Bring your questions for clarification.
 I'm also available to meet with students 1-1 by appointment.
-We can meet in person or via Teams.
+We can meet in person if I am on campus or via Teams.
 Please use this Bookings Link to book a time to meet with me that works best in your schedule.
 If you prefer to meet in Teams during the appointment, please email me directly confirming that preference after making the booking.